Building the Foundation for a Data-Driven Future

 Over the years, WWT has found that the adoption rate of public cloud services can sometimes falter without the right resources, creating overlooked staffing and skills gap issues.
 Therefore, as part of the engagement, WWT has committed to ensuring WashU’s IT resources are trained on the new cloud tools and data integration methods.

-Our ultimate goal is to accelerate WashU's data maturity journey by empowering the University to internally sustain and further mature this strategic capability on its own in the long run.
+Our ultimate goal is to support WashU in accelerating its data maturity journey so that the university will sustain and further mature this strategic capability with its internal resources in the long run.